 When they first awakened, Spirit took them under her wing (before she shacked up with Finbardin) and taught them about the ley lines.
-Then Erlik brought sorrow to Heaven by killing Lindivar (a practice run before love gone wrong lifted the curtain on the big stage) and fled.
+Then Erlik brought sorrow to Heaven by killing Lindivar (a practice run before love gone wrong lifted the curtain on the big stage), and then fleeing to what would be named the Darkhold.
 Aerdran and Lillandra joined the chase to Sangrar and once there, were overjoyed by Spirit’s magik.
-Until now, they’d only tasted it from across the Firmament, but now that he was on Sangrar, it was like nectar to them.
+Until now, they’d only tasted it from across the Firmament, but now that they were on Sangrar, it was like nectar to them.

 Aerdran and Lillandra could feel the world’s pain after the Battle of Molten Fire and tried to patch things up, but it was like trying to stop Jack the Ripper’s handiwork with a Bounty quicker picker upper and a roll of Scotch tape until Nyllen helped with his little ditty.
 To Aerdran’s ears (close your eyes and imagine a cloud with ears, I dare you), earthsong sounded absolutely heavenly.
 Nyllen’s music had amped up Spirit’s magik tenfold.